tessington/metabolic_index/README.md

 - 04-sdm.R.
 Fits alternative species distribution models for four groundfish species, and summarizes model selection statistics using cAIC
 - helper/fit_model_funs.R.
 Contains numerous functions that are called in the above source files.
 It is called within those source files.
 - helper/plot.phylo2.funs.R.
 Modified version of plot.phylo in ape package
 - helper/calculate_EDF_fn.R.
-Calculates empirical degrees of freedom for cAIC calculations (uased by 02-fit_alternative_models.R
+Calculates empirical degrees of freedom for cAIC calculations (used by 02-fit_tmb_model.R

 Files in subdirectory "analysis" are saved products as described above.
 It also includes modelfit.RDS, which is a saved TMB fitted  model.